 Always travel at a speed which is proper for the terrain, visibility and operating conditions, and your experience.
+The maximum speed authorized with this vehicle is 65 km/h (40 MPH).
+Always reduce speed before making a turn.

 The vehicle handling, stability and braking distance may be affected when riding with a passenger.
 Safely reduce speed when riding with a passenger.
 Allow greater distance for braking.